We earn a commission for products purchased through some links in this article.

 And Emma Thompson is also a convert, recently revealing that Louse Parker helped her go from a size 14 to a size 10.
 So it’s clearly working!
 The award-winning actress, who has admitted, “everything changes” with your body when you reach 40, has reportedly lost around 8kg (1.2 stone) on the plan.

 And it’s clear that the star didn’t feel deprived, as happens so often when embarking on a new diet.
 In the foreword to Louise’s book, The Louise Parker Method: Lean For Life: The Cookbook, Emma writes, “I love that her method is NOT a diet – and is genuinely sustainable – so I can have my glass of wine and manage to avoid spending the rest of the week eating cheesy Wotsits.”

-In addition to a balanced diet, Louise also set Emma onto a tight exercise regime to assist with her weight loss, including daily resistance workouts with weights and ballet moves.
+Louise’s suggestions for your exercise include daily resistance workouts with weights and ballet moves.
 However, Louise generally suggests that in order to help shift the pounds, you should aim to complete 10,000 steps a day, plus 15 minutes of her toning workouts.

-But the diet isn’t just about eating well and exercising more.
-Louise’s method also considers how sleep and our gadgets can directly affect our health, so she suggests a digital detox at night – binning the Kindles and iPhones and instead, getting stuck into a book before your head hits the pillow.
+But as mentioned, Louise’s method also considers out lifestyle habits can directly affect our health and our weight – so she suggests a digital detox at night – binning the Kindles and iPhones and instead, getting stuck into a book before your head hits the pillow.
 The trainer to the stars also believes that ‘brain naps’ could do us all the world of good.
 This essentially means taking a break from everything that occupies your day, and could be done by going on a walk, or even just resting on the sofa for 20 minutes.
-Sounds good to us!